Using RESTCONF

 1. validate, 2) apply, 3) commit or rollback

-• Extend error handling
+• Extended error handling

 • HTTP status-lines are used to report success or failure for RESTCONF operations.
 Error information is returned for "4xx" class of status codes.
 This error information is adapted for use in RESTCONF.